Indian Springs' highest priority is the safety and well-being of its students.

 Links to Indian Springs' messages to the community on this important topic are provided on this page.

-In addition, we have been assessing and refining the policies and programs that protect our students.
-We have updated our Code of Conduct
+In addition, we assessed and refined the policies and programs that protect our students.
+We included updates in our Code of Conduct for employees

-for employees, which outlines the behavioral expectations and standards of conduct for our community and our 2022-2023 Read 'N' Heed
+, which outlines the behavioral expectations and standards of conduct for our community and our Read 'N' Heed

 for students and parents.
 Further, Indian Springs is committed to an environment where open, honest communication is the expectation, not the exception.
 To remove as many barriers as possible from reporting misconduct or other policy violations and bringing such concerns to light promptly, Indian Springs offers a variety of methods for making a report.